Fjell Municipality

 Fjell is a former municipality in the old Hordaland county, Norway.
-It is part of the traditional district of Midhordland.
-The municipality consisted of several islands west of the city of Bergen, the major ones being Litlesotra, the northern part of Store Sotra, Bildøy, Bjorøy, Misje, and Turøy.
-The administrative centre of Fjell is the village of Straume.
-Some of the villages in Fjell included Ågotnes, Fjell, Foldnes, Knappskog, Knarrevik, Kolltveit, Landro, and Sekkingstad.
-On 1 January 2020, the municipality became part of Øygarden Municipality in Vestland county.
+The 148.17 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now part of Øygarden Municipality in the traditional district of Midhordland in Vestland county.
+The administrative centre was the village of Straume.
+Other villages in the municipality included Ågotnes, Fjell, Foldnes, Knappskog, Knarrvika, Kolltveit, Landro, and Sekkingstad.

-Due to the opening of the Sotra Bridge to the mainland in 1971 and its proximity to the city of Bergen, the population has grown from less than 7,000 to over 25,000 as of 2017.
-The result is major traffic jams over the bridge every day.
+The municipality consisted of several islands west of the city of Bergen, the major ones being Litlesotra, the northern part of Store Sotra, Bildøyna, Bjorøyna, Misje, and Turøyna.
+Due to the opening of the Sotra Bridge to the mainland in 1971 and its proximity to the city of Bergen, the population more than tripled, growning from less than 7,000 to over 26,000 by the time of its dissolution in 2020.
+This resulted in major traffic jams over the bridge every day.
 The highway that leads to Bergen has reduced the traveling time to only fifteen minutes from the municipal centre at Straume on Litlesotra to the center of Bergen.